-- (a) Identity.
-A hearing screening test determines the response to discrete frequencies presented at a specified decibel level. - (b) Test equipment.
-An individual pure tone audiometer or other screening equipment approved by the Department of Health will be utilized for hearing screening tests. - (c) Frequencies employed.
-Frequencies of 250, 500, 1,000, 2,000, and 4,000 cycles per second will be employed in screening testing.
+(a) Identity.
+A hearing screening test determines the response to discrete frequencies presented at a specified decibel level.

+(b) Test equipment.
+An individual pure tone audiometer or other screening equipment approved by the Department of Health will be utilized for hearing screening tests.

-Screening results are provided to parents via our Parent Portal.
+(c) Screening testing.
+Screening results are provided to parents in the Parent Portal.